segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/main-page.md

 ### <a name="4"></a>cart
 ------
-The `digitalData.cart` object must be declared and filled when loading each page of the site, including the basket page.
+The `digitalData.cart` object must be declared and filled when loading each page of the site.

-> If the basket changes dynamically, you need to dynamically update the digitalData.cart object.
-Simply pass the new object to the changes method: digitalData.changes.push(['cart', {/* cart object * /}])
+If the user's cart is empty fill the object as described in the [cart object description](/digitaldata/cart#0)

 [More about the **cart** object](/digitaldata/cart)